marcusasar/Call_Center_Analysis/README.md

 This is a call center dashboard I created with data from October 2020.
 It has over 30,000 rows of data.

-Also I filter it by the call centers and the date.
+Also I filtered it by the call centers and the date.

 Here is how the final dashboard looks like.